Chitoniscus: Description

 Chitoniscus species are relatively small and broad representatives of the leaf insects, measuring 40 to 60 mm in length.
 Their abdomen tapers to a point in both sexes and is either smooth or strongly lobed.
 Their eggs are small and lack pinnae.
 In these morphological characteristics, they resemble members of the genus Trolicaphyllium, which were therefore long classified within the genus Chitoniscus.
 Differences exist in the development of the inner lobe on the tibiae of the forelegs (protibial interior lobe).
 In Chitoniscus, this lobe is either completely absent in both sexes or present only in the proximal half, whereas in Trolicaphyllium, it extends over the entire shaft of the inner fore tibiae.
 Females also differ in the structure of their antennae, whose segments three, eight, and nine are not broadened, unlike those of Trolicaphyllium females.
 While Chitoniscus females are striking sky-blue coxae, those of Trolicaphyllium females are a similar green to the rest of the body.
 Male Chitoniscus lack the three ocelli on the vertex between the compound eyes, which are present in many other Phyllioidea species.

 Taxonomy

-In 1875 Carl Stål established the genus Chitoniscus for the only species Chitoniscus lobiventris wich was descriebed as Phyllium lobiventre by Blanchard in 1853, which thus became the type species.
+In 1875 Carl Stål established the genus Chitoniscus for the only species Chitoniscus lobiventris which was described as Phyllium lobiventre by Blanchard in 1853, which thus became the type species.
 In 1877, James Wood-Mason transferred the second species into the genus, Chitoniscus feejeanum (today spelling Chitoniscus feejeeanus).
 In 1906 Josef Redtenbacher described with Chitoniscus lobipes the third species.
 Three other species described in the past in this genus or transferred to it are now listed in the 2021 described genus Trolicaphyllium, these are Trolicaphyllium sarrameaense, descriebed as Chitoniscus sarrameaense, Trolicaphyllium brachysoma, descriebed as Phyllium brachysoma and listed as Chitoniscus brachysoma from 1904 to 2021 as well as Trolicaphyllium erosus, descriebed as Chitoniscus erosus.

 The genus currently only includes the following three species: